 Chosen as part of the 2005 Brighton Festival programme

-Through The Looking Glass was designed to make the audience become the installation and interact with the people who they would otherwise walk past and ignore in the street.
-A 2m square frame had 14 gilded plaster mirror frames suspended around the outside at differing heights and 9 mirrors huge on the inside.
-Each frame lined up with a mirror, which in turn lined up with another frame, resulting in you seeing someone else’s reflection back instead of your own.
-The piece toured round three different locations over 3 weekends, the busy North Laines, Churchill Square Shopping Centre and The Royal Pavilion Gardens.
+Through The Looking Glass was designed to make the audience become the installation and interact with the people they would otherwise walk past and ignore in the street.
+A 2m square frame had 14 gilded plaster mirror frames suspended around the outside at differing heights and 9 mirrors hung on the inside.
+Each frame lined up with a mirror, which in turn lined up with another frame, resulting in you seeing someone else's reflection back instead of your own.
+The piece toured around three different locations over 3 weekends, the busy North Laines, Churchill Square Shopping Centre and The Royal Pavilion Gardens.